Auzgame/iReady-Overload/README.md

 As of 12/4, GitHub says this repo has ~14,000 downloads meaning 14,000 fewer people have to use iReady.
 Problem is, that barely makes a dent in iReady's 10,000,000+ students (0.0014%).
 If your school uses iReady, recommend this extension.
 They'll thank you.

+## Important!
+I just want to say that currently using the bookmark.js will enable the debugger which can cause your page to crash!
+I am currently working on a way to prevent this from happening.

 ## How to use/install

 ### Using the extension